 f) Jawless fishes (Class Agnatha)

-h) Cartilaginous fishes (Class Chondrichthyes)
+g) Cartilaginous fishes (Class Chondrichthyes)

-Testudines (almost 3, 000 species of tortoises, terrapins and turtles).
+Testudines (almost 3, 000 species of tortoises, terrapins, and turtles).

-Squamata (9, 150 species of worm lizards snakes and lizards).
+Squamata (approx. 9, 150 species of worm lizards, snakes, and lizards).

 Sphenodontia ( 2 tuatara species)

-All the animals living on the earth are broadly classified into five types and animal kingdom is one of them.
+All the animals living on the earth are broadly classified into five types and the animal kingdom is one of them.

 The presence or absence of notochord on the animal body is one of the fundamental means of animal classification.